jesusfvj/muse-back/README.md

    - `PORT`: The port number for the server to listen on.
    - `MONGODB_URL`: The connection URL for your MongoDB database.
-   - `PASS`: The password for your MongoDB database.
+   - `PASS`: The password for the sent of mails via nodemailer.
    - `CLOUD_NAME`: Your Cloudinary cloud name.
    - `API_KEY`: Your Cloudinary API key.
    - `API_SECRET`: Your Cloudinary API secret.